Neshlaj: Location

+Hydrology

 There are five water reservoirs in the village, the historical precedence of some dates back to the Safavid era.

+Agriculture

+Due to the village's geographical position (suitable soil, water and weather), farmers are active in the field of horticulture.
 Given the average rainfall of 200 mm per year, the village is a suitable place for growing sweet-scented Mohammadi rose.
 The village is famous for its rosewater.